tc39/proposal-temporal/README.md

 ## Status

-This proposal is currently stage 1
+This proposal is currently stage 2

 [Proposed Spec Text is viewable here.](https://tc39.github.io/proposal-temporal/spec-rendered)
 (Note, this is a work in progress.)

+Stage 3 Reviewers:
+- Richard Gibson
+- Bradley Farias
+- Daniel Ehrenberg

 ## Overview / Motivation